Tools of the Technocracy: #9 Internet Shutdowns

 This doesn’t mean that the hate has to continue to burn.
 Selectively suppressing anger and hate just fosters resentment and escalates the hate.
 Instead, empowering people to peacefully negotiate, separate themselves from, or simply accept differences in society can help.
 Raising tensions only serves to benefit those who have bad intentions or ulterior motives.

-Automated extremism
+Automated Extremism

 We are not just dealing with small groups of malevolent people.
 Automated tools exist to flood people with all kinds of inflammatory material.
 Simply lashing out at the people who are confused and angry is blaming the victims.
 Yes, they often beget more victims.
 Which builds a cycle of eye-for-an-eye’ing each other for a very blind world.